Course Outline

 Goal:

-To apply the Four Resources Model to a text from one of your teaching areas and identify how you as the teacher would develop learning experiences to support a specific group of secondary school learners.
+The goal of this task is to apply the Four Resources Model to a text from one of your teaching areas and identify how you as the teacher would develop literacy learning experiences to support a specific group of secondary school learners.

 Product: Written Piece